Joey Meneses Player Props: Nationals vs. Orioles

-After hitting .262 with four doubles, three walks and three RBI in his past 10 games, Joey Meneses and the Washington Nationals take on the Baltimore Orioles (who will hand the ball to Dean Kremer) at 7:05 PM ET on Tuesday.
+Joey Meneses -- 0-for-4 in his most recent game -- will be in action for the Washington Nationals versus the Baltimore Orioles, with Kyle Bradish on the mound, on April 19 at 7:05 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Guardians.
+He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Joey Meneses Game Info & Props vs. the Orioles